-Starting with WiFi Booth 2.5.0, you can print over Bluetooth to AirPrint printers.
-The reason you’d want to do this is because when the wifi of your iPad is connected directly to your camera / Eye-fi card, your iPad cannot connect to a printer over wifi.
-This is a common issue with Sony and Nikon cameras, because the wifi of these cameras doesn’t support connecting to a wifi hotspot (router).
-BluePrint is a FREE app specifically developed to solve this problem, and WiFi Booth integrates with it directly.
+When the wifi of your iPad is connected directly to your camera, then by default your iPad cannot connect to a printer or use the internet.
+This is a common issue because only Canon and Panasonic cameras support connecting their wifi to a router (infrastructure mode).
+BluePrint is a FREE app specifically developed to solve this problem, and Wifibooth integrates with it directly.

-- A second iOS device with Bluetooth and wi-fi, running iOS 8.1 or newer.
-That’s basically any iPhone or iPod that you have lying around
+- A second iOS device with Bluetooth and wi-fi, running iOS 9.0 or newer.
+That’s basically any iPhone or iPod Touch that you have lying around

 - During your event, the iPad and the second iOS device can be reasonably close together (the range of Bluetooth varies, but I wouldn’t expect much beyond about 5 meters or so)